アラジン

 The aroma is mild and modestly fruity.

-It has a thick, juicy, Kangiku-like sweetness and smooth acidity.
+The sweetness has a dark, juicy, Kangiku-like character and a smooth acidity.

 The overt aroma is sweet and soft.